microsoft/vscode-gradle/CONTRIBUTING.md

 The extension uses a Gradle plugin (`com.microsoft.gradle.GradlePlugin`) to get a lot of information from your project's Gradle build.
 If you want to debug the Gradle plugin, you can follow these steps:

-1. Run vscode launch configuration `Debug Extension & Gradle Plugin`
+1. Run vscode launch configuration `Debug Extension & Gradle Plugin`.
-2. Run vscode launch configuration `Attach to Gradle Plugin`
+2. Run vscode launch configuration `Attach to Gradle Plugin`.

+> Note: There is a known issue that when the Gradle project stores in a sub-folder of the root folder, the `Attach to Gradle Plugin` will fail to attach.
+See [#1237](https://github.com/microsoft/vscode-gradle/issues/1237).

+## Debugging Gradle Language Server (editing feature related)

+1. Run vscode launch configuration `Debug Language Server: Launch Extension`.
+2. Run vscode launch configuration `Debug Language Server: Launch Language Server`.

+## Debugging Gradle Server (work with Gradle daemon)

+Run vscode launch configuration `Debug Server & Extension`.

 ## Development Workflow